 June 2017 Meeting:

 An evening about Rebecca Worlock 27 June

+Many thanks to Adam, Bel and Penny for a very informative and enjoyable evening about Rebecca Worlock, Rebecca murdered her husband in 1820, by mixing poison in his beer.
+She was hanged for this crime the same year, in Gloucester Gaol.
 Bel now lives in the house where Rebecca was born and raised and offered her own thoughts about the story which haunts her more and more.
 Penny Deverill kindly shared so much of the research she carried out for her book ‘Two Penneth of Poison’.
 Adam generously showed his much acclaimed short film about the trial.

 Further details of Rebecca Worlock are shown here

 A book on The Lons is now available – please contact us for details of purchasing a copy.

 e-mail: firstname.lastname@example.org 0117 932 8949